carlosaccp/carlosaccp.github.io/_publications/sharp_rates.md

 date: 10-06-2026
 venue: 'In preparation'
 paperurl: ''
-citation: 'C. C. Perello, A. González-Sanz, M. Nutz.
-Sharp Asymptotics for Regularised Optimal Transport.
+citation: 'C. A.C.C.
+Perello, A. González-Sanz, M. Nutz.
+Sharp Asymptotics for Regularised Optimal Transport, (2026+).
 In preparation.'
 ---

 We study the small-regularisation limit for a unified family of regularised optimal transport problems, including entropically regularised optimal transport and $L^p$-regularised optimal transport.
 Regularisation is central to the practical use of optimal transport, both for computational reasons and for its connections with machine learning, numerical stability, and sparse transport plans.